kcalomento/Project-1/README.md

 ## Overview

-- **Demographics**: The impact of age, gender, and roles on mental health.
+- **Demographics**: The impact of age and gender on mental health.
-- **Workplace Factors**: Effects of company size, work hours, remote work, and wellness programs.
+- **Workplace Factors**: Effects of company size, remote work, ease of securing leave for mental health issues, mental health work interference, and including mental health in wellness program discussions.
-- **Mental Health Outcomes**: Prevalence of anxiety, depression, and treatment-seeking behavior.
+- **Country Factors**: How inclusion of mental health in wellness program discussion, ease of securing leave for mental health issues, and seeking mental health treatment vary by country.

-This project aims to understand the relationships between demographic factors (age, gender, role, company size), work-related factors (work hours, remote work, benefits), and mental health outcomes (anxiety, depression, treatment seeking) in the tech sector.
+This project aims to understand the relationships between demographic factors (age, gender, company size), work-related factors (remote work, availability of mental health benefits), and mental health outcomes (seeking mental health treatment) in the tech sector.
 We analyze the prevalence of mental health conditions, identify potential risk factors in the tech workplace, and assess the effectiveness of company wellness programs.

 The goal is to investigate factors impacting mental well-being, with a focus on identifying patterns in mental health issues, treatment-seeking behavior, and workplace support mechanisms.